-- a) may include descriptions of the therapeutic category including classes but does not include any reference to a specific prescription product - b) should be presented in a comprehensive, balanced and fair manner that does not unduly emphasise particular options or the need to seek treatment. - c) emphasis should be on the condition and its recognition rather than on the treatment options.
-The appropriate treatment for an individual patient is for the healthcare professional to decide, in consultation with the patient, and this should be clearly stated. - d) tone of the material must not be presented in a way that unnecessarily causes alarm or misunderstanding in the community nor stimulate the demand for prescription of a particular product. - e) the intent of providing this further material is informational and not as advice
+- a) may include descriptions of the therapeutic category including classes but does not include any reference to a specific prescription product - b) should be presented in a comprehensive, balanced and fair manner that does not unduly emphasise particular options or the need to seek treatment. - c) should emphasise the condition and its recognition rather than on the treatment options.
+The appropriate treatment for an individual patient is for the healthcare professional to decide, in consultation with the patient, and this should be clearly stated. - d) must not be presented in a way where the tone of the material unnecessarily causes alarm or misunderstanding in the community, nor stimulate the demand for prescription of a particular product. e) should be intended to - e) should be intended to provide further material in an informational manner and not as advice